Camera algorithms

 LOW-LIGHT HDR (LLHDR)

-MMS Still-HDR in a combination with MMS Low-light filter produces high quality image with low noise levels and details kept in high light parts of the scene.
+MMS Still-HDR, in combination with the MMS Low-light Filter, produces a high-quality image with low noise levels and details kept in high-light parts of the scene.

 img 194 2 scaled img 194 hdr scaled